Reneator/github-godot-ci-test/README.md

 ## currently researching into these topics:
 - Deploy to itch.io
 - provide different templates, which are pushing to different branches depending on your current branches etc.

+## FAQ

+### my build fails with "cannot find on path X

+The build files are made for projects where your game-project is located in the root of your repository.
+If not, you will have to change some commands around, switching to the respective project folder.